perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 5 - Planning and Deploying Patch Management.md

 ## WSUS Operations
 ### Configuring the WSUS Server
-- WSUS server needs Internet access to Microsoft Update server to get inf
+- WSUS server needs Internet access to Microsoft Update server to get information about security updates **(synchronization)**
+- Initial synchronization may take awhile depending on the selection choices